5/6/2025

 Analyst, Bernstein Research

 Good morning.
-If I think about the capital reductions, you guys get to choose which crews you keep, and you guys get to choose which locations you drill.
-To what degree are those real levers where you're making choices, or are those, you know, most of the crews are about the same and most of the locations are about the same?
+If I think about the capital reductions, you guys get to choose which crews you keep and you guys get to choose which locations you drill.
+To what degree are those real levers where you're making choices or are those most of the crews are about the same and most of the locations are about the same?

 speaker

-Yeah, I mean, I think from an execution standpoint, most of our resources, you know, on the service side are, you know, pretty well in line with each other, you know, and so there's not a lot of high grading that's going to occur and, you know, slowing down the activity.
-It really becomes, you know, a commercial decision and discussions with our business partners on, you know, who's going to work with us as activity comes down.
-And, you know, on the project side of things, our job is to always try to allocate capital to the best projects.
-And, you know, I think if you look at the consistency of our program over the past few years, it kind of speaks to the consistency of the projects we're doing.
-So, again, there's not a whole lot of high grading to be done in the projects themselves.
-I think, you know, you will see us probably prioritize the projects where Viper has interest so we can continue to support Viper in that regard.
-But, you know, I don't think there's material high grading to be done in the PADS or resource allocation.
+I think from an execution standpoint, most of our resources on the service side are pretty well in line with each other.
+There's not a lot of high grading to occur and slowing down the activity.
+It really becomes a commercial decision and discussions with our business partners on who's going to work with us as activity comes down.
+On the project side of things, our job is to always try to allocate capital to the best projects.
+I think if you look at the consistency of our program over the past few years, it kind of speaks to the consistency of the projects we're doing.
+Again, there's not a whole lot of high grading to be done in the projects themselves.
+I think you will see us probably prioritize the projects where Viper has interest so we continue to support VIPER in that regard, but I don't think there's material hydrating to be done in the pads or resource allocation.

 speaker